Conversion to Islam in prisons

-Background

-Australia

-While there is concern amongst state and prison officials of the risk of fast-paced conversion turning into radical Islam, the situation remains much more complicated.
-For many prisoners, the discovery of religion, Islam in particular provides a coping mechanism.

-UK

-There are instances in which conversion results in extremist or radical interpretations of Islam.
-Many prison and state authorities believe prisons are fueling "concerns about the rising threat of [non-Muslim] criminals being brought under the influence" to commit their predisposed acts of violence in the name of a cause—in this case, Islam—endangering the general non-Muslim population.
-British "[m]inisters have announced plans to create specialist units within jails to tackle what a government-ordered review last year [in 2016] concluded was a 'growing problem'".

 Growth and impact of prison conversions

-In some regions, a significant proportion of the growth of the Muslim population through conversion (i.e., growth which is neither the result of Muslim immigration nor natural Muslim birth rates) has been attributed to prison conversions specifically, rather than conversions of persons from the general non-incarcerated population.
+In some regions, a significant proportion of the growth of the Muslim population through conversion has been attributed to prison conversions specifically, rather than conversions of persons from the general non-incarcerated population.
 In the United Kingdom, for instance, the country's total Muslim population exceeded over 3 million in 2016, though that constituted only around 4.8% of the general UK population.
 Nevertheless, the proportion of UK prisoners who were Muslims in 2016 was 15%.
 Some of this can be explained by the increasing number of foreign national prisoners in UK jails.
 In 2013, a Ministry of Justice analysis suggested that a significant number of Muslim prisoners weren't British, but were from overseas countries that were predominately Muslim such as Pakistan and Somalia.
 As of 2021, Albanians, who are mostly Muslims, form the largest group of foreign nationals in UK prisons.

 Of the millions of Muslims in the general UK population in 2011, only 5,000 were persons who converted to Islam that year.
 Yet in that same year "[a]round 30% of Muslim inmates are converts [to Islam...] and many of those are, according to previous Home Office research, from black" ethnic backgrounds.
 In 1999, it was found that in the United Kingdom "37% of Muslim male prisoners were black Muslims compared with 7% [Black Muslims] in the wider (British Muslim) population," with most Black Muslim inmates being converts to Islam.
 Meanwhile, "less than 1% of [British] Black Caribbeans are Muslims generally, in jail the figure is almost 19%."
-However, the majority of Muslim prisoners in UK jails are immigrants from Asia, the Middle East and North Africa, an increasing number of Muslim inmates are converts to Islam..
+However, the majority of Muslim prisoners in UK jails are immigrants from Asia, the Middle East and North Africa, an increasing number of Muslim inmates are converts to Islam.

-According to a 2019 Ministry of Justice report, some non-Muslim prisoners were being put under pressure to convert to Islam, with threats of violence.